-Check give option to disable outputs when opening a .transform file if you want the option to disable any outputs with write mode overwrite or append.
-This prevents accidentally writing over existing files.
-Note that this check is never made when you open .transform files with Run>Auto Run checked or using the -cli command line argument.
+Check give option to disable outputs when opening a .transform file if you want the option to disable any outputs with write mode overwrite or append when you open a file, preventing accidentally writing over existing files.
+Note that this check is never made when using the -cli command line argument.

 Check use native file windows to use the native Mac file open/save windows.
+There is a known issue with macOS 10.15 that may cause crashes using native windows.